Claudio Tapia

-Claudio Fabián "Chiqui" Tapia (born 22 September 1964) is an Argentine football executive and current President of the Argentine Football Association (Spanish: Asociación del Fútbol Argentino) and Liga Profesional de Fútbol (an entity that rules and organises the Primera División championships).
+Claudio Fabián "Chiqui" Tapia (born 22 September 1967) is an Argentine football executive who has been president of the Argentine Football Association (AFA) since March 2017.
+He also presides over the Liga Profesional de Fútbol, the entity that organises the Primera División championship, and since 2025 he has been a member of the FIFA Council representing CONMEBOL.
 At club level, Tapia was president of Barracas Central from 2001 to 2020.

+During his AFA presidency, the Argentina national football team won the 2021 Copa América, the 2022 Finalissima, the 2022 FIFA World Cup and the 2024 Copa América.
+His tenure has also drawn significant controversy, including allegations of refereeing favouritism towards Barracas Central, a prolonged dispute with the government of Javier Milei over the introduction of privately owned football clubs, the awarding of a league title to Rosario Central in 2025, and a money-laundering investigation into Sur Finanzas, a financial firm that sponsored the AFA.

-Tapia is also vice-president of "CEAMSE" (Spanish: Coordinación Ecológica Área Metropolitana Sociedad del Estado), a public company that operates on the handling and processing of municipal solid waste in Greater Buenos Aires.
+Tapia was also vice-president (2015–2024) and is now president (2025–present) of CEAMSE (Spanish: Coordinación Ecológica Área Metropolitana Sociedad del Estado), a public company that operates on the handling and processing of municipal solid waste in Greater Buenos Aires.

 Early life

 Tapia was born on 22 September 1967 in Concepción, San Juan Province, to Washington Tapia and Leonor Olivera.
-As a child, he moved to the San Telmo neighborhood of Buenos Aires.
-He played football, originally as a sweeper, then as a striker for Barracas Central.
+As a child, he moved with his family to Buenos Aires, where he studied in San Telmo and grew up in the Barracas neighbourhood.

-Professional career

-Tapia played at Independiente's youth divisions and then in Barracas Central, where he was part of the senior squad.
-He then moved to Sportivo Dock Sud.
-After his career as footballer ended prematurely, Tapia started working at the Argentine Lorry Drivers' Union.
+Tapia played in Independiente's youth divisions and then as a striker for Barracas Central, where he was part of the senior squad, before moving to Sportivo Dock Sud.
+After his playing career ended prematurely, he started working at the Argentine lorry drivers' union (Sindicato de Camioneros).

+Club career

-In 2000, a group of members of Barracas Central invited him to return to the club.
-Tapia became president of the club in 2001.
+In 2000, a group of members of Barracas Central invited him to return to the club, and Tapia became its president in June 2001.
 Under his leadership, Barracas Central won the 2009–10 (es) Primera C championship, and the 2018–19 (es) Primera B Metropolitana championship, promoting to Primera Nacional, the second level of Argentine football.
-His tenure on Barracas Central ended in March 2020, after 18 years.
+His tenure at Barracas Central ended in March 2020, after more than 18 years.
 His son Matías replaced him as president of the club.